Siva-Darsan-raja/AIRFLOW-ETL/README.md

 A project implementing a basic Extract, Transform, Load (ETL) pipeline.
 The pipeline uses a Python script to perform the data processing logic, a Bash wrapper for execution, and an SQL file to define and populate the target database schema.

+Every 5 min whatever the data is updated into the database that data is exceeds the restriction limit then push into the csv file.

 ## 🚀 Features

     🐍 ETL Logic: Uses a Python script (etl_script.py) to handle data extraction, transformation, and loading.